rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 The inputs for a simulation with the MVS are subjected to a couple of verification tests to make sure that the inputs result in valid oemof simulations.
 This should ensure:

-- Uniquess of labels (`C1.check_for_label_duplicates`): This function checks if any LABEL provided for the energy system model in dict_values is a duplicate.
+- Uniqueness of labels (`C1.check_for_label_duplicates`): This function checks if any LABEL provided for the energy system model in dict_values is a duplicate.
 This is not allowed, as oemof can not build a model with identical labels.

-- No levelized costs of generation lower than feed-in tariff of same energy vector (`C1.check_feedin_tariff_vs_levelized_cost_of_generation_of_providers`):  Raises error if feed-in tariff > levelized costs of generation for energy asset in ENERGY_PRODUCTION.
+- No levelized costs of generation lower than feed-in tariff of same energy vector in case of investment optimization (`optimizeCap` is True) (`C1.check_feedin_tariff_vs_levelized_cost_of_generation_of_providers`):  Raises error if feed-in tariff > levelized costs of generation if `maximumCap` is None for energy asset in ENERGY_PRODUCTION.
 This is not allowed, as oemof otherwise may be subjected to an unbound problem, ie. a business case in which an asset should be installed with infinite capacities to maximize revenue.
+If maximumCap is not None a logging.warning is shown as the maximum capacity of the asset will be installed.

 - No feed-in tariff higher then energy price from an energy provider (`C1.check_feedin_tariff_vs_energy_price`): Raises error if feed-in tariff > energy price of any asset in 'energyProvider.csv'.
 This is not allowed, as oemof otherwise is subjected to an unbound and unrealistic problem, eg. one where the owner should consume electricity to feed it directly back into the grid for its revenue.